michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 <img src="/public/img/services.png" alt="x" style="width: 500px; height: auto;">

-Let's explore one of the most powerful ways to share data between components in Angular - Services!
+We'll explore one of the most effective ways to share data between components in Angular - Services!
 While services can do many things, we'll focus on how they help components talk to each other when provided at the `root` level.